qcitizen/qc-apply/README.md

    we can figure it out together.
 At the very least, we'll be pleased to offer you any constructive feedback we can (but only if you ask). 🥗

-  We will have more positions opening up in 2022, for both technical and non-technical roles.
+  We have more positions opening up later in 2022 for both technical and non-technical roles.
 We keep this repo updated with the latest details so keep an eye out here if you're interested.
 ```